-- A. Remove the two screws that secure the retainer and remove the retainer.
-Spread the two ends of the lock ring apart and move it to the groove farthest from the ball retaining sleeve. - B. Grasp outside diameter of the ball retaining sleeve with the fingers while using the thumbs to spread the ends of the retainer ring.
-Slide ball retaining sleeve back until stopped by the lock ring.
-This action allows the 24 balls to disengage from the mating groove in the option 3 or option 4 male adapter.
+- B. Grasp outside diameter of the ball retaining sleeve with the fingers while using the thumbs to spread the ends of the retainer ring.
+Slide ball-retaining sleeve back until stopped by the lock ring on the female half in the housing on the female halfgroove.
+This action allows the 24 balls to disengage from the mating groove in the appropriate Pressure Control Elbow Assy (1-1).
 The two parts may now be separated.
-Note: The O-ring used on Option 3 to seal the joint between the two halves will provide considerable resistance to separation.
-The Teflon Seal (5A-9) used on Option 4 will separate easier.
+Note: The O-Ring utilized, on Elbow Assy (1-1), to seal the joint between the two halves will provide considerable resistance to separation.
+The Teflon seal used on option 4 will separate easier.
 Axial force and twisting of the two halves in opposite directions will aid in this operation. - C. Inspect the hose fitting male threads for damage and clean to remove all contamination including old thread tape and or sealants.
 Clean and repair threads as necessary.
-Apply anti-seize compound.
-For Options M or N (BSPP threads) install a proper sized gasket (not furnished by Eaton) in the proper position.
-Use the wrench flats on the female Housing (4A-5) or (5A-5) to tighten the female half to the hose fitting.
-The hose coupling should also be gripped only by the wrench flats. - D. Reconnect, safety lock and lockwire the female half quick disconnect to the Pressure Control Elbow Assembly (1-1) as appropriate using the following steps:
+Apply anti seize compound.
+For Options K, M, N or S (BSPP threads) install a proper sized gasket (not furnished by Eaton) in the proper position.
+Use the wrench flats on the female housing (4-1, 4-14, 5A-5 or 6A-5) on the female half to tighten the female half to the hose fitting. - D. Reconnect, safety lock and lockwire the female half quick disconnect to the Pressure Control Elbow Assy (1-1) as appropriate using the following steps:

-Improper (or omission of) safety locking and lock wiring of the female half quick disconnect can result in accidental separation of the quick disconnect at high pressures and/or flow rates, resulting in a potentially unsafe and undesirable product spill that could result in personal injury.
+On options 3 & 4 improper (or omission of) safety locking and lockwiring of the female half quick disconnect can result in accidental separation of the disconnect at high pressures and/or flow rates resulting in a potentially unsafe and undesirable product spill that could result in personal injury.

-- E. Assure that O-ring (4-6) or Teflon Seal (5A-9) in the female half, as appropriate, is lubricated with petroleum jelly.
-Install female half quick disconnect/ hose assembly on to the coupler male adapter.
-Some twisting may be required to fully seat the two halves. - F. Press forward (away from hose) on ball retainer sleeve while spreading retainer ring with thumbs until sleeve fully captures the balls Release the ends of retainer ring to allow it to snap into the housing groove. - G. Install ring retainer on the female half so that two of its holes capture the ends of the retainer ring while the other two holes line up with the threaded holes in sleeve.
+- 1. Assure that O-Ring (5-7) or Teflon Seal (6A-9) in the female half as appropriate is lubricated with petroleum jelly.
+Install female half quick disconnect/hose assembly on to the coupler male adapter.
+Some twisting may be required to fully seat the two halfs. - 2.
+On Options 3 & 4- Press forward (away from hose) on ball retainer sleeve while spreading retainer ring with thumbs until sleeve fully captures the balls Release the ends of retainer ring to allow it to snap into the housing groove. - 3.
+On option 2- Depress the two thumb latches and press forward (away from the hose) on the Sleeve Assy (4-6) until the Balls (4-5) are engaged into the groove.
+Release the Sleeve Assy (4-6) and the Latches (4-8) to lock in place.
+If option X is utilized, place it in the groove behind the Sleeve Assy (4-6) to keep it from moving forward. - 4.
+On options 3 & 4- Install ring retainer on the female half so that two of its holes capture the ends of the retainer ring while the other two holes line up with the threaded holes in sleeve.
 Fasten ring retainer on the female half with two screws.
-Before lock wiring the two screws together, grasp sleeve at two places, without touching retainer ring, and attempt to move sleeve to the disengaged position.
+Before lockwiring the two screws together, grasp sleeve at two places, without touching retainer ring, and attempt to move sleeve to the disengaged position.

-If sleeve can be moved toward the disengaged position, or can be partially cocked, the female half quick disconnect is unsafe for use and should be withdrawn from service until the cause is found and corrected.
+If the sleeve on any of the options can be moved toward the disengaged position, or can be partially cocked, the female half quick disconnect is unsafe for use and should be withdrawn from service until the cause is found and corrected.